annimukherjee/RAISE/README.md

 This project is provided for **non-commercial use only**.

 You may use, copy, modify, and share this project for **personal, educational, or research purposes**.
-**Commercial use of any part of this project is strictly prohibited** without explicit written permission from the author.
+**Commercial use of any part of this project is strictly prohibited** without explicit written permission from the authors.

 ---